Narotam-Mishra/react-native-learning/ReadMe.txt

 # `Dimensions.get()` :- This method accepts either `screen` or `window` object as an argument where `screen` refers to entire physical display of the device including areas that might be outside the visible viewport due to notches, status bar or system nav bars.
 On the other hand `window` refers to the visible area of the screen occupied by our App's UI.
 For the task involving UI elements within our application's visible area we will want to use `window`

 # Summary - `Dimensions` API provides access to the device size, by using the device's width or height we can create responsive styles for our UI elements.

+## Lec 41 - Dimensions API Drawback (7:15)

+# Although Dimensions API worked but we do have issues, device's dimensions can change when the screen orientation changes and unfortunately the dimensions API doesn't dynamically update with these changes.

+# Drawback of Dimensions API - The values don't dynamically update when the window dimensions change either due to orientation changes or more complex scenarios such as foldable phones

+# Steps to fix above Dimensions API issue :-
+1).
+Import `useState` & `useEffect` hook from React, 2). create state variable that will store device Dimensions when the screen loads, 3). add an effect that listens to changes in the device dimensions and update the dimensions state value, 4). extract the device's width and height from dimensions's state variable, 4). add inline styles that dynamically change based on the device dimensions